-- A minimum workload of 24 ECTS credits earned per semester is required to continue in the program. - A maximum of 15 ECTS credits of independent elective courses and skills seminars can be earned before or after the MIM year. - Graduation from the home school's MSc program is a necessary requirement for graduation from the CEMS MIM program.
+- A maximum of 15 ECTS credits of independent elective courses and skills seminars can be earned before or after the MIM year. - Graduation from the home school's MSc program is a necessary requirement for graduation from the CEMS MIM program.